Ghulam Murtaza Jatoi

 Ghulam Murtaza Khan Jatoi (غلام مرتضیٰ خان جتوئی; born 4 September 1958) is a Pakistani politician who served as Minister for Industries and Production, in Abbasi cabinet from August 2017 to May 2018.
 A former leader of the Pakistan Muslim League (Nawaz), Jatoi served as the Minister for Industries and Production in the third Sharif ministry. and previously held the cabinet portfolios of Minister for Communications during the first Sharif's ministry from 1990 to 1992, and as Minister for Overseas Pakistanis during the Second Bhutto ministry from 1993 to 1994.

-Jatoi had been a member of the National Assembly of Pakistan representing Naushahro Feroze and served as Sindh Provincial Minister for Irrigation from 1997 to 2002 during the Sharif's second ministry.
+Jatoi had been a member of the National Assembly of Pakistan representing Naushahro Feroze and served as Sindh Provincial Minister for Irrigation from 1997 to 2002 during the Sharif's second ministry.Ghulam Murtaza Khan Jatoi is the present Nawab of the Jatoi tribe and the Chief of zangejo Jatoi in Kosh kros and trat also come the Newjatoi jatoi family has always been the Nawabi Family of the Jatoi tribe it has gotten 3 generations of Khan Bahdur titles.

 Early life and education

 Jatoi was born on 4 September 1958 to Ghulam Mustafa Jatoi who is a former caretaker prime minister of Pakistan.
 Jatoi got his early education from Grand Folks School and St. Patrick's College.
 He did his Graduation and Masters from Sindh University.